chance2424/Rhel-Ansible-Automation/README.md

 Applies or updates **version locks** for `podman` to ensure compliance with approved versions.

 **Key Features:**
-- Ensures `yum-plugin-versionlock` is installed
+- Ensures `dnf-plugin-versionlock` is installed
 - Locks to the correct version specified in group variables
 - Fully idempotent and safe for repeat runs